-Students have the opportunity to work with organisations in the community that provide enrichment, such the Arts.
-They can perform different roles within this, which are either behind the scenes or public facing e.g. Trinity Laban
+• Students can work with organisations in the community that provide enrichment, such the Arts.
+They can perform different roles within this, which are either behind the scenes or public facing.

 Year 14 Education Health and care plan Transition Review

 - Working together with students and families to identify aspirations and goals for future. - Supporting students with transition from school to appropriate further education placement or apprenticeships.